 People hardly ever think about how various bathroom fixtures work, especially toilets because few people are interested in waste disposal.
-Generally, we pay attention to them only when there is a blockage.
+We generally pay attention to them only when there is a blockage.

-We aren’t calling you ignorant; it’s just that most people find the topic of toilets and waste gross, choosing to avoid it instead.
-But today’s guide will tell you how toilets work while explaining the mechanism of various toilet types because knowing this will help you install the correct bathroom fixture.
+We aren’t calling you ignorant; it’s just that most people find the topic of toilets and waste gross and choose to avoid it instead.
+But today’s guide will tell you how toilets work while explaining the mechanism of various toilet types.
+Knowing this will help you install the correct bathroom fixture.

 Proper waste management practices help the environment, save money on water bills, and keep you hygienic.
 Just a heads up - water flowing down a running toilet when you flush the toilet tank may seem simple, but there’s more to it than meets the eye!